 SERC CMS Features

-Many of these features are explained in more detail in Building Educational Portals atop Digital Libraries published in D-Lib.
+Some of these features are explained in more detail in an early paper Building Educational Portals atop Digital Libraries published in D-Lib.

 Support for Distributed Authoring of WebsitesThe documentation for authors provides more detailed information about these features.